Checkmarx/ast-vscode-extension/README.md

   - an **API Key** (see [*Generating an API Key*](https://docs.checkmarx.com/en/34965-68618-generating-an-api-key.html#UUID-f3b6481c-47f4-6cd8-9f0d-990896e36cd6_UUID-39ccc262-c7cb-5884-52ed-e1692a635e08)), OR
   - login credentials (**Base URL**, **Tenant name**, **Username**, and **Password**)

-> In order to use this integration for running an end-to-end flow of scanning a project and viewing results, the API Key or user account must have at a minimum the out-of-the-box composite role `ast-scanner` as well as the IAM role `default-roles`.
+> 🔑 In order to use this integration for running an end-to-end flow of scanning a project and viewing results with the minimum required permissions, the API Key or user account should have the role `plugin-scanner`.
+Alternatively, they can have at a minimum the out-of-the-box composite role `ast-scanner` as well as the IAM role `default-roles`.

 - **git** is installed on your local machine.
 For installation instructions, see [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).